The Labrador Club of Western Australia (Inc)

 Established in 1959, the Labrador Club of Western Australia (Inc) is the oldest single breed club in Western Australia.
 The club is dedicated to the health and welfare of the Labrador.

 We are dedicated to the health and welfare of the Labrador Retriever breed while conserving the original breed function – that of a “working retriever.”
-A purebred dog offers to his owner the likelihood that he will be a specific size, shape,
+A purebred dog offers to his owner the likelihood that he will be a specific size, shape, colour and temperament.
+The predictability of a breed comes from selection for traits that are desirable and away from traits that are undesirable.

 To promote in every way the general improvement of the quality breeding, exhibition and working of Labrador Retrievers.